bfxdev/OBS/Scripting-Tutorial-Source-Shake.md

 ### Script description

-As a next step, create the function called `script_description` with no arguments, which returns a character string with the description.
+As a next step, create the function called `script_description` with no arguments, which is expected to return a character string containing the description of the script.

 In Python: